-As the legend goes, Lord Shiva, the great connoisseur of cosmic dance of Lord Krishna, Radha and the Gopis, ensured that no one disrupted the rhythmic beauty of the heavenly dance.
-When Goddess Parvati, the consort of Lord Shiva, desired to see the ethereal dance, he chose Manipur as the venue for re-enactment of the divine Raas Leela Dance.
+As the legend goes, Lord Shiva, the great connoisseur of the cosmic dance of Lord Krishna, Radha and the Gopis, ensured that no one disrupted the rhythmic beauty of the heavenly dance.
+When Goddess Parvati, the consort of Lord Shiva, desired to see the ethereal dance, he chose Manipur as the venue for a re-enactment of the divine Raas Leela Dance.

-Manipur is a land of unparalleled natural beauty with an oval shaped lush valley surrounded by the ranges of evergreen blue hills with abundant flora and fauna.
+Manipur is a land of unparalleled natural beauty with an oval-shaped lush valley surrounded by the ranges of evergreen blue hills with abundant flora and fauna.

 Manipur with Myanmar to its east, Assam to its west, Nagaland to its north and Myanmar and Mizoram to its south, is generally inhabited by the Meitis (mainly Hindus), in the valley and the Nagas and Kukis (mostly Christians), in the hills.
 Its people are mainly of the Indo Mongoloid stock, with their distinctive customs and cultures, martial tradition, independent spirit and great capacity for physical and mental endurance.